MarshP/learn-mathematics/Mathematics/Secondary/Algebra I/Linear Equations.md

   - Collect like terms
 2. Isolate the variable term(s) on one side, usually left, using addition/subtraction (addition property of equality, additive inverse property)
 3. Isolate the variable using multiplication and division
-4. Check the answer by substituting the variable in the original equation
+4. Check the answer by substituting the variable in the original equation. **This matters it's where you may find div by zero etc. contradictions.**

 **Example**